Using biochemical circuits to approximately compute log-likelihood ratio for detecting persistent signals: Conclusions

 \section{Conclusions}

-This paper shows that the C1-FFL gene circuits can be used to approximately compute log-likelihood ratio for statistical detection of persistent signals.
-The methodology in this paper can be used to derive biochemical circuits that can be used to solve other statistical signal processing problems.
+This paper shows that the C1-FFL gene circuits can be used to approximately compute the log-likelihood ratio for statistical detection of persistent signals. \revisedtext{In order to derive this result, we use new methods to show how log-likelihood ratio can be approximately computed and to show how this approximation can be mapped to the parameters of a C1-FFL.
+An open problem is to study the impact of intrinsic and extrinsic noise on the performance of the C1-FFL based statistical detector.
+Another open problem is to consider using the approximate log-likelihood ratio computation together with sequential probability ratio test to realise fast persistent detection.} Finally, note that the methodology in this paper can be used to derive biochemical circuits that can be used to solve other statistical signal processing problems.

 \ifarxiv